CrayLabs/SmartSim/README.md

 a distributed database and access to ML runtimes from Fortran, C, C++ and Python.

-SmartSim provides classes that make it simple to launch the database in many configurations and optional form a distributed database cluster.
+SmartSim provides classes that make it simple to launch the database in many configurations and optionally form a distributed database cluster.
 The examples below will show how to launch the database.
 Later in this document we will show how to use the database to perform ML inference and processing.